yaw277/slire/README.md

 ### Decouple business logic with small functions (ports)

-Keep orchestration in plain functions that take an explicit “dependency bag” and a simple input object.
-This makes behaviour easy to test (no class state), encourages clear boundaries, and lets you stub tiny, type‑safe ports instead of wrestling with generic repository methods.
+Keep orchestration in plain functions that take an explicit "dependency bag" and a simple input object.
+This makes behaviour easy to test, encourages clear boundaries, and lets you stub tiny, type‑safe ports (again, instead of wrestling with generic repository methods).

 ```typescript
 type ProjectRepo = ReturnType<typeof createProjectRepo>;